An easy appetizer with an elegant appearance, tiny potato halves stuffed with smoked salmon in a sour cream & horseradish sauce.

 FILLING Stir together the filling ingredients and refrigerate to let the flavors meld until ready to fill.

-ASSEMBLE & GARNISH Up to an hour or so before serving, use a piping bag (for a neat appearance) or a spoon (for something more rustic) to fill the potato halves.
+ASSEMBLE & GARNISH Up to an hour or so before serving, slice the potatoes in half and scoop out the centers.
+Use a piping bag (for a neat appearance) or a spoon (for something more rustic) to fill the potato halves with Filling.
 Top with a bit of salmon and if you like, some fresh dill.
 Refrigerate until ready to serve.

 Shop Your Pantry First